braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/filtered_sets.md

 Let's say we want to recommend meals from a popular restaurant to multiple customers.
 With filtered sets, you can set up information that is personalized to each customer.

-Using a catalog with restaurant's information for menu items, prices, and product types, we can create a filtered set to recommend a meal based on the latest product type a customer has viewed.
-In the example below, we've
+Using a catalog with the restaurant's information for menu items, prices, and product types, we can create a filtered set to recommend a meal based on the latest product type a customer has viewed.

 ![An example of a filtered set for a restaurant with two filters: one that identifies a meal recommendation, and one that identifies a customer's most recently viewed category.][2]{: style="max-width:85%;"}